 The ICA has also opened a formal investigation into the alleged abuse of an alleged collective dominant position by the three largest retail banks in Iceland, including the Bank.
 The investigation was initiated by separate complaints from BYR hf. and MP banki hf. made in 2010.
+The ICA received a similar complaint from Tryggingamidstödin hf. in 2010.
 The complaints from BYR hf. and MP banki hf. concern the terms of the Banks' mortgage arrangements, which, according to the complaint, deter individuals from moving their business to other banks and thereby restrict competition.
-The extent of the investigation and outcome are still uncertain as well as any effect on the Group.
-However, if the Bank is found to have violated the Competition Act No. 44/2005, it could result in a fine or restrictions by the ICA.
+The complaint from Tryggingamidstödin hf. concerns the banks' alleged tying of banking services and insurances.
+The Group has disputed all of the complaints.
+The extent of the investigations and the outcome of the cases is still uncertain as well as any effect on the Group.
+However, if the Group is found to have violated competition law, it could result in a fine or restrictions set on the Bank by the ICA.